Ira Jackson Jr: Wealdstone

 On 7 September 2021, Jackson Jr. signed for National League side Wealdstone following his release from Grimsby.
 On 18 September, Jackson Jr. scored his first goal for the club on his full debut when he opened the scoring in a 2–2 draw with Aldershot Town.
 Jackson scored went on to score a total of 4 league goals in 23 appearances for Wealdstone, as well as finding the net in a Middlesex Charity Cup tie against Bedfont & Feltham.
 On 17 May 2022, it was announced that Jackson Jr. had left the club.

 Return to Folkestone Invicta

 On 10 August 2022, Jackson Jr. returned to Folkestone Invicta.

+On 31 January 2024, Jackson announced his departure from Folkestone Invicta, stepping away from football for personal reasons whilst continuing coaching.

+Coaching career

+In February 2025, following a spell managing the Corinthian under-23 side, Jackson Jr. joined Sheppey United as first-team coach.

+On 3 May 2025, Jackson was announced as the new manager of Hythe Town, before departing on 8 November 2025.